 SPECIAL EVENT – 12.15 pm Saturday Curtain Fig Stage – Album Launch

 Playing original music in Far North Queensland for almost a decade, with a total of three albums under their collective belt.
 Originally from Melbourne, they’ve continued writing and performing Up North where they’re now based.
 All-original music from folk to pop to rock.

 A vibrant mix of songs in 4-part harmony from different ages and cultures takes you on a musical journey around the world.
 This group’s infectious enthusiasm rubs off on the audience.
 You just can’t help but to ‘join in’.

 With a sultry blend of jazz, blues and indie folk, songstress Brealyn’s been delighting listeners throughout her relatively short music career with her sassy stage presence, emotionally laden lyrics and her voice which flows like liquid velvet with a delicious hint of growl.
 Performing with a full band, Brealyn’s intimate story telling style and lashings of lush vocals engage audiences and invite them into her world.

-Swing it with this 8-piece RED-HOT Gypsy Swing Band.
+Swing it with this RED-HOT Gypsy Swing Band.
 The Hot Club repertoire is featured in addition to gypsy and swing tunes.
-Get your dose of Sweet & Lowdown music with vocals, chunking guitars, bass, mandolin, flute, sax & clarinet.
+Get your dose of Sweet & Lowdown music with vocals, chunking guitars, swinging violin, bass, mandolin, flute, sax & clarinet.
 Let the good times roll!